COSC481W-2021Fall/capstone-runtime-terror/README.md

 Raquel Grogan:
 I am working as an intern for Servant Systems doing development and testing, I am currently a senior, and I enjoy making jewlery.

+Code review checklist
+[]- Two people have reviewed this code.
+[]- There are no merge conflicts.
+[]- Code has been tested and functions properly.
+[]- Code is structered properly.
+[]- Code doesn't conflict with other branches
+[]- No new bug is introduced.